[Updated July 20, 2022]

 If you’re just starting out, creating a website can be overwhelming.
-But remember, it can evolve over time – done is better than perfect if it’s holding you back from just starting.
+But remember, it can evolve over time – done is better than perfect.
+Especially if it’s holding you back from just starting.

 The sooner you build a professional brand, the sooner you’ll be able to start attracting your dream clients and building a more successful business.